 So, let me summarize what we just talked about.
 A proper leader is the “invisible” connection between the fly line and the fly.
 It is tapered so energy can progressively dissipate on its way down to the fly letting the fly land gently on the water.
 It also helps have the fly land where you have aimed it to land.
 Casting accuracy and casting control is improved with proper leader maintenance and balance.
 When casting to rising, finicky trout, presenting the fly naturally increases the catch rate.
 If the casted fly lands and looks like a naturally floating insect the greater the chances are he’ll take your offering.

 Casting accuracy will reduce the number of casts you make too.
 Fewer casts and better casting accuracy means less trout are spooked, which translates into more trout caught and released.
 So you tell me if using tapered leaders means better casting accuracy, more control, and confidence in your ability to place a fly where you want it, do you think you will catch more trout?

 Do I Need To Use A Tapered Leader When Nymphing?

 There are many styles for nymph fishing today when you consider Euro, Czech, Tenkara, to name a few.
 Some of these styles use a straight leader and some will use a tapered leader.

 Is Using Knotted Leaders Difficult?

 Using knotted leaders is just like using tapered leaders and not difficult at all.
-But constructing knotted leaders require learning the formulas and the knots needed for tying knotted leaders.
+But constructing knotted leaders requires learning the formulas and the knots needed for tying knotted leaders.